gaidom/hardhattoken/README.md

 #### Compiling and Deploying the Contract

-1. Copy the contents of `hardhat.sol` and paste them into Remix IDE.
-2. Compile the smart contract.
-3. Configure Remix to connect to the local network by selecting the "Injected Provider" option from the dropdown menu in the "Deploy & run transactions" panel.
-4. Verify the connection in Metamask with the configured Hardhat Network.
-5. Deploy the smart contract and test its functionalities.
+To get started, first, copy the contents of the hardhat.sol file and paste them into the Remix IDE.
+Afterward, compile the smart contract.
+Next, configure Remix to connect to the local network by selecting the "Injected Provider" option from the dropdown menu in the "Deploy & run transactions" panel.
+Once the connection is established, verify it in Metamask with the configured Hardhat Network.
+Finally, deploy the smart contract and proceed to test its functionalities.

 For more detailed information about the project, refer to the source files in the repository.